Opinion | Glenn Youngkin’s awful first moves are already sparking a rebellion

 “I believe we’re required by the law to have masks," Kamras told me.

+“We have consulted our legal counsel and feel it’s our obligation to abide by state law,” added Amy Cashwell, superintendent of Henrico public schools, vowing to keep following CDC guidelines for mask requirements.

-The question is whether this law does require school boards to implement such universal masking.
-If so, Youngkin’s executive order might not have any force, and might be vulnerable to a court challenge, says Carl Tobias, a law professor at the University of Richmond.
+If this law does require school boards to implement such universal masking, Youngkin’s executive order might not have any force, and might be vulnerable to a court challenge, says Carl Tobias, a law professor at the University of Richmond.

 “People who favor mask mandates are going to make that argument,” Tobias told me, noting that a court may well decide that existing law is controlling, and that a “new governor can’t undo that by executive order without asking the legislature to amend that statute.”

 So Youngkin’s executive order might not even survive legal scrutiny, which makes it even more galling that he’s posing as the scourge of power-abusing school boards.
-It’s probably only a matter of time until his order is challenged by one party or another, Tobias says, and this will have to be settled by the courts.
+It’s probably only a matter of time until his order is challenged, Tobias says, and this will have to be settled by the courts.

 ‘A real Ron DeSantis move’

-But whatever is to be on that front, Youngkin faces an immediate choice: When it comes to school boards that want to continue their mask requirements, will he take the DeSantis route and try to bulldoze them into compliance?
+But whatever is to be on that front, Youngkin faces an immediate choice: When it comes to school boards that want to continue mask requirements, will he take the DeSantis route and try to bulldoze them into compliance?

 DeSantis is emerging as the face of the future Trumpified GOP in part precisely because he has so aggressively moved to block local school and community leaders from taking measures they see fit to protect their own constituents, including schoolchildren.